Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Casks.md

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained or archived.

-Casks should only be be deprecated if at least one of the following are true:
+Casks should only be deprecated if at least one of the following are true:

 - the software installed by the cask cannot be run on any of our supported macOS versions
 - the cask has outstanding CVEs